FreeClimbAPI/Java-List-Conference-Participants-Tutorial/README.md

-# Java - List Conference Participants Tutorial
+# Java - List Participants Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-conference-participants#section-java).
 Specifically, the project will: